Keyboard shortcuts

 }

-This base can then be used to implement cryptographic constructions.
-G-trapdoors are also supported for rings.
-Feel free to check out the documentation of qFALL-crypto to see all supported functionality.
+This base can then be used to implement cryptographic constructions. \(\mathbf{G}\)-trapdoor are also supported for rings.
+Please refer to the documentation of qFALL-tools to find all details.